freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-348-sum-of-a-square-and-a-cube/index.md

 ---
-title: Problem 348: Sum of a square and a cube
+title: Sum of a square and a cube
 ---
 ## Problem 348: Sum of a square and a cube